Bare-cheeked trogon

 The bare-cheeked trogon (Apaloderma aequatoriale) is a species of bird in the family Trogonidae found in the rainforests of western central Africa.

 Description

 The bare-cheeked trogon physically resembles the narina trogon, but it has bright yellow facial skin while narina trogons have green facial skin.
 They also differ from narina trogons in smaller size and shorter tail.
 Bare-cheeked trogons are sexually dismorphic.
 The male's back, head and upper breast is green blueish; and its lower breast is pinkish red.
 Its wings are pale grey and finely barred; and it has a yellow bare facial patch.
-The female shares the same wing coloration and also has that distinct yellow facial patch, however her whole breast is pinkish red and only her back and the back of her head are green blueish.
-Both sexes have a white undertail and a yellow bill and measure 28-31 cm.
+The female shares the same wing coloration and also has that distinct yellow facial patch, however its whole breast is pinkish red and only the back and the back of its head are bluish-green.
+Both sexes have a white undertail and a yellow bill, and measure 28-31 cm.

 They have heterodactyl feet which is a distinctive feature only Trogons share.